 Below is the recommended installation of the chaff bag bracket.
+Roaster exhaust must be vented to the outside.

 Your bracket comes with the chaff bag installed.
 To remove dirty chaff bag, loosen the two thumbscrews and remove the chaff bag.